HHogg/angular-scrollstop/README.md

 });
 ```

-You can just pass an element and it will broadcast the event down the scope and perform no callback.
+... or just pass an element and it will broadcast the event down the scope and perform no callback.

 ```js
 hgScrollEvent.scrollstop(element);
 ```

-Or you can supply no arguments to broadcast the event when the document is scrolled.
+... or supply no arguments to broadcast the event when the document is scrolled.

 ```js
 hgScrollEvent.scrollstop();
 ```

-Just listen for the event like you would with any other, with the angular event, scroll event, and the attached elment provided.
+Just listen for the event like you would with any other, with the angular event, scroll event, and the attached elment provided in the callback.

 ```js
 ($)scope.$on('scrollstop', function(ngEvent, scrollEvent, attachedElement) {